by Carolyn Thomas ♥ @HeartSisters

 Consider hearing the scary diagnosis of “heart failure” tripping lightly from your doctor’s lips as if it were no big deal.
 Can there be anything more terrifying and demoralizing than hearing that your heart is “failing”?
 And the words don’t even accurately reflect this condition, which actually means that your heart is not pumping blood as well as it should.

-Using comparable terminology like “failing a treadmill stress test” or “abnormal electrocardiogram” or “sick sinus syndrome” are jarring when heard by the average freshly-diagnosed patient, according to cardiologist Dr. Bernard Lown, a Nobel Peace Prize recipient and author of The Lost Art of Healing.
+Using comparable terminology like “failing a treadmill stress test” or “abnormal electrocardiogram” or “sick sinus syndrome” are jarring when heard by the average freshly-diagnosed patient, according to the late cardiologist Dr. Bernard Lown, a Nobel Peace Prize recipient and author of The Lost Art of Healing.

 Words like these, he says, likely reflect physicians’ use of common clinical jargon without any real awareness of the damaging impact on patients.
-In a paper called “Words That Harm, Words That Heal” published in The Archives of Internal Medicine*, Dr. Lown and his colleagues explained:
+In a paper called “Words That Harm, Words That Heal” published in The Archives of Internal Medicine(1), Dr. Lown and his colleagues explained:

 “Consider the patient who has just had a heart attack: the first few hours of uncertainty in the coronary care unit are also an introduction to mortality, eliciting worry that every beep on the heart monitor might be the last.

 “Then, at the height of the patient’s anxiety, the physician might come in and gravely announce:

 “You have the type of lesion we call a widow maker!”